hashicorp/consul/website/source/docs/upgrade-specific.html.md

 ### Session API
 This version introduced a backwards incompatible change to the Session API.
-Queries to get or renew sessions from agents on earlier versions will be rejected.
+Queries to view or renew sessions from agents on earlier versions will be rejected.
 This impacts features and products including: Vault, the Enterprise snapshot agent, and locks.

 The issue occurs when clients are still running 1.6.4 or earlier but servers have been upgraded to 1.7.0 or 1.7.1.